zanattabruno/5G-all-in-one-helm/docs/README.md

 sudo make install
 ```
 #### Create a Persistent Volume
 If you don't have a Persistent Volume provisioner, you can use the following commands to create a namespace for the project and a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) within this namespace that will be consumed by MongoDB by adapting it to your implementation (you have to replace `worker1` by the name of the node and `/home/vagrant/kubedata` by the right directory on this node in which you want to persist the MongoDB data).
+This is created automatically if you are using local path provisioning or something similar.

 ```console
 kubectl create ns <namespace>
 cat <<EOF | kubectl apply -f -